-e from RJ Tan, Denise Kang, and Debi Street 3
+Welcome from RJ Tan, Denise Kang, and Debi Street 3

-Destinati on London!
-Special Notes about our Destination
+Destination: London!
+Special Notes Regarding Our Destination

-Pre-departure
+Pre-departure 4

-Climate 4
+Climate 5

-Transportation

-Safety
+Currency 5

-Accommodation 5
+Transportation 5

+Accommodations 6

-Meals 5
+Meals 6

 Alcohol 6

-Applicati on and Pre-Departure
+Application and Pre-Departure

-Application 6
+Application

-Police Certificate of Clearance 6
+Police Certificate of Clearance 7

 UK visa application 7

 Internship Materials and Interview 8

-Practical Advice
+Practical Advice 8

-Money 9
+Money

-Computers and electronics, phones 9
+Computers, Phones and Social Media

+Electrical/Electronic Equipment 10

+Time and Time Consciousness 11

+Water 11

-Time, Water, Food
+Food 11

 Travel arrangements 11

+Passports and Visas 12

-Passports and visas, keeping valuables safe
+Keeping valuables and documents safe

-Electrical equipment
+Living Safely in London

 Packing Tips

-Important suggestions from previous Londoners about "stuff" 14
+Important suggestions from past program participants 14

 Planning for in-Country Experiences

-C Arriving and settling in 15
+Arriving and settling in

-Orientations @ CAPA
+Orientations at CAPA London

-Getting to know your roommates & flat mates 15
+Getting to know flatmates and roommates

-London experiences, commuting
+London experiences

+Commuting and Interning in London

 Managing Coursework

 Managing Internships

-Exploring London 20
+Exploring London

 Travelling out of London

-Saying G oodbye
+Saying Goodbye

-Notes about our Program
+Special Notes about our Program

-• Useful Websites
+Useful Websites

-The Program Director 23
+The Program Director

 Academic Program Description

 Course Descriptions

+Assignments

-Assignments, Grading, and Conduct
+Grading and Conduct

 Important Notes about Course Load

 Information for Business Majors Only

-Notes on Non-Sociology Credit

-O)
+Information About Non-Sociology Credits

-Emergen cv Contact Information 28
+Emergency Contact Information 28

-Welcome to the 2018 UB Semester in London
+Welcome to the 2019 UB Semester in London

-Greetings from RJ Tan and Debi Street
+Greetings from RJ Tan, Denise Kang, and Debi Street

 Congratulations on making a life-changing decision to study abroad in London.
 Although it may seem a long time before the program starts, your January London arrival date will be here before you know it.
-You'll be settling into your flats, dazed with jet-lag, and wondering if you will be able to remember the names of your roommates when you awaken in the morning.
+You'll be settling into your flats, dazed with jet lag, and wondering if you will be able to remember the names of your roommates when you awaken in the morning.